 - Students must contact the current honors advisor for their language(s) of study toward the end of their junior year

-- Students must select a faculty advisor whose research interests are closely aligned with theirs to supervise their honor thesis
+- Students must select a faculty advisor whose research interests are closely aligned with theirs to supervise their honors thesis

-- Students must complete the honors major application form (which includes the honor thesis proposal) for their language(s) of study (applications are found on the language specific information page)
+- Students must complete the honors major application form (which includes the honors thesis proposal) for their language(s) of study (applications are found on the language-specific information page)

 For questions, write to firstname.lastname@example.org or call 734-647-2230

-- Students should determine faculty advisor expectations, including number of drafts and due dates for drafts and final versions, and frequency of meetings--before starting their thesis project
+- Students should understand clearly the expectations of their faculty advisor--including number of drafts, due dates for drafts and final versions, and frequency of meetings--before starting their thesis project

 - In addition to their own research, students will be assigned readings relating to their topic of research by their faculty advisor

-- Upon completion of their thesis, students will have a 1-hour discussion of their thesis and their assigned readings with their faculty advisor and an additional faculty member (NOTE: students are welcome to invite family and friends to their thesis defense)
+- Upon completion of their thesis, students will have a one-hour discussion of their thesis and their assigned readings with their faculty advisor and an additional faculty member

 When to Apply

-The deadline for applications (which includes the thesis proposal) is the third Monday in February of the year prior to the start of a student's senior year.
+The recommended deadline for applications (which includes the thesis proposal) is the second Monday in April of the year prior to the start of a student's senior year.
 However, late applications will be considered.